CITS3200 Professional Computing

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Level 3 elective

 - Unlike other computing units you will have taken, which are about different aspects of computer or data science, CITS3200 Professional Computing is deliberately outward facing - to your future role in industry.
-For example, the unit teaches an appreciation of the ethical and social implications of computing projects, and skills in project management and quality assurance.
-A number of lectures are given to introduce the principles of project management and the fundamental ethical and social principles involved in large-scale computing projects.
-The bulk of the unit is then taken up with a large group project, involving about six students per group.
-The project gives the students opportunities to practise various project management techniques and communication skills introduced in the lectures in a technical context.
+For example, the unit teaches an appreciation of the ethical and social implications of computing projects, and aspects of project management, in the context of a large-scale computing projects.
+The bulk of the unit is then taken up with a large group project involving five or six students per group.
+The project will give you the opportunity to practice various project management techniques and communication skills, and to try different roles in a computing project team.

-- Students are able to (1) apply computer systems knowledge and skills in project situations; (2) understand the phases in the software development lifecycle; (3) undertake problem identification, formulation and solution; (4) understand the professional responsibility to produce reliable software; (5) assess the social impacts of computing projects; (6) develop the ability to perform as an individual and as part of a multidisciplinary and multicultural team; and (7) communicate effectively.
+- Students are able to (1) apply computer systems knowledge and skills in project situations; (2) use agile methodology in software development; (3) solve problems in computer systems and software development; (4) justify the professional responsibility to produce reliable software; (5) assess the social impacts of computing projects; and (6) perform effectively as part of a multidisciplinary and multicultural team.

 - Indicative assessments in this unit are as follows: (1) project and (2) professional development portfolio.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - completion of 12 points from: CITS2002 Systems Programming; CITS2200 Data Structures and Algorithms; CITS2401 Computer Analysis and Visualisation